-We all desire that children should attend the best schools where all the right values are imparted and he or she grows up to be a well-rounded individual.
+We all desire that children should attend the best schools where all the right values are imparted and he or she grows up to be well-rounded individuals.
 There are some tips that can help you choose the best school for your child.

 The Best School for your Child

 When your child is school age, you are faced with the task of choosing a crèche, pre-school, nursery, primary or secondary school.
 There are various things to consider when it comes to choosing the best school for your child.
 There is no one size fits all.

 There is a good school for every budget.
 The more expensive fees should not be the only parameter on which you decide if a school is good or not.
 While the cost of education is one of the major costs parents will face, there is no need to go bankrupt to send your child to school.
 Make sure you are getting value for your money.
 How much do they charge?
 What do the fees cover?

 Is it better to choose one closest to the house?
 Or will it be more convenient to have one near the office?
 (For Lagos residents the notorious traffic will really influence the choice of school based on traffic).